Kazakhstan wants gradual exit from oil output cut deal - TASS

 Bozumbayev was speaking in Istanbul ahead of an energy conference due to start on Monday.

-(Reporting by Maria Kiselyova; Editint by Edmund Blair)
+Reporting by Maria Kiselyova; Editint by Edmund Blair